parasaurolophus/node-red-zwave-js-example/README.md

   _debug_ node where an actual HTML5-based dashboard would update the state of some UI component such as a graphical toggle switch corresponding to the status of Z-Wave node 2

+## Paths Forward

+The next obvious step beyond this tutorial flow would be to create a real UI beyond `inject` and `debug` nodes.
+This could be done with _Node-RED_'s native dashboard package or using a separate HTML5-based web application.
+It could also be done by using a protocol like MQTT to integrate with platforms like _OpenHAB_ or _Home Assistant_ and even more loosely coupled fashion.
+Whatever approach to a UI is used, it is a good idea to "go with the flow" of how Z-Wave is intended to function.

+When configured as intended, using Z-Wave's full feature set, the devices in a Z-Wave network can communicate directly with one another when there is no TCP/IP connection or even if the Z-Wave controller hardware fails, making it far more efficient and robust than relying on protocols like Wi-Fi for automation or, worse by far, cloud-based automation services.
+In other words, when used as intended, the Z-Wave protocol relies on controller nodes primarily for two
+purposes:

+* Configuring the Z-Wave mesh network

+* Bridging the Z-Wave network to other systems (like _Node-RED_)

+The configuration performed using the controller includes both adding and removing device nodes, but also connecting devices nodes directly together so that, for example, the CC 37 command messages emitted by a given wall switch are directed to a particular CC 37 power outlet.
+As long as both devices are connected to AC power and can communicate using the RF signals defined by the Z-Wave specifications, occupants can control the outlets using the wall switches even if other nodes in the network, including any automation servers or Z-Wave controllers, fail.
+This is an area of functionality often overlooked when integrating Z-Wave devices into automation systems running on platforms like _Node-RED_ and the like.
+If all your automations are similar to the one implemented by this flow (i.e. triggering a CC 37 status query when _Node-RED_ detects that the controller has emitted a `ALL_NODES_READY` message) then _Node-RED_ and the hardware on which it relies becomes a single point of failure.
+Z-Wave is capable of minimizing such single points of failure to much larger degree than is typically implemented by home automation enthusiasts.
+It is also such features that have caused the industry to move away from protocols since more robust home automation is actually contrary to the economic interests of the companies developing the home automation marketplace.